mumudevx/design-patterns-via-csharp/README.md

 - Interpreter pattern is used when you want to interpret a language grammar.
 - Interpreter pattern is used when the grammar is simple.
 - Interpreter pattern is used when efficiency is not a critical concern.

+## Iterator
+- Iterator pattern is a behavioral pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
+- Iterator pattern is used when you want to traverse a collection of elements without exposing its internal structure.
+- Iterator pattern is used when you want to provide a uniform interface for traversing different collections.
+- Iterator pattern is used when you want to provide multiple traversals of a collection.